pauljeter/pauljeter-astro/src/content/blog/lets-get-started-with-jquery.md

 <script src="/jquery.js"></script>
 ```

-You can also use a content delivery network (CDN) to host your jQuery code for you, which can net you faster load times, especially if the version of jQuery that you are using is already cached in your user’s browser.
+You can also use a content delivery network (CDN) to host your jQuery code for you, which can net you faster load times, especially if the version of jQuery that you are using is already cached in your user's browser.
 You can find out more on the [jQuery download page](http://jquery.com/download/ "Download jQuery").

 Now that we have downloaded and properly linked to the jQuery library on our server, we can move onto our next piece of code, which will execute when the document is ready.

 ## **Is The Document Ready?**

 To run our first jQuery script, we need to encapsulate all of our script inside a function.
 This function will execute any code contained inside when the document is ready.
-Let’s take a look at an example and then go over it in more detail.
+Let's take a look at an example and then go over it in more detail.

 ```
 $(document).ready(function() {